anchore/syft/README.md

 #### Example attest

-Note for the following example replace `test/image:latest` with an image you own with push access.
-Replace
-$MY_PRIVATE_KEY with a private key you own or have generated with cosign.
+Note for the following example replace `test/image:latest` with an image you own.
+You should also have push access to its remote reference.
+Replace $MY_PRIVATE_KEY with a private key you own or have generated with cosign.

 ```bash
 cosign sign -key $MY_PRIVATE_KEY test/image:latest